dangoslen/dangoslen-me-site/content/blog/signs-you-should-refactor-your-code.md

 path: /signs-you-should-refactor-your-code
 date: 2020-07-26T18:40:02.980Z
 title: Signs You Should Refactor Your Code
 description: When is the time to refactor your code?
-Right now.
+It's probably right now.
 ---
 Have you ever had a moment in your of software career where you needed to make what should have been a simple change, but found it exceedinlgy complicated?
 For whatever reason, you just couldn't seem to make your change very easily and it hurt your productivity.